LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 The general idea of recursion is for a function to call itself with *simpler* parameters, until a simple enough place is reached, where the answer cam be directly calculated.

+.. [#gcdbrute]

+   The original brute-force gcd approach always goes through all the integers between 1 and ``min(a, b)``.
+There is a way to stop the first time the real gcd is reached.
+How can you arrange that?